EnriqueSLima/EnriqueSLima/README.md

     </br>Currently (re)learning C, C++, Python and some frameworks with JavaScript.
     <img alt="Nazaré" src="https://c.tenor.com/YAOhbZ5GZy4AAAAd/nazar%C3%A9.gif" style="width: 50px"> </br>
     </br>Looking to collaborate on projects to make difference in the world, help development itself.</br>
-    Knowlegde is the most valuable thing to have and to share!</br></p>
+    Knowlegde is the most valuable thing to have and to share!</br></br> Currently studing and working without development, and open to some oportunities.</p>

 ![Enrique's GitHub stats](https://github-readme-stats.vercel.app/api?username=EnriqueSLima&show_icons=true&theme=dark)